Touring the country on two wheels is a pleasure.

 Even the driver of a cage is essentially a passenger as compared to a motorcycle rider.
 It is not unfair to argue that one rides in a car and drives a motorcycle.
 And it takes far more skill and alertness to handle a motorcycle.
 After 16 hours of riding a motorcycle at least mental alertness has become history for most of us.

-Still, at least for the first day or two this pace is accomplishable – many of us have done it, enjoyed it, and lived to tell others about it.
+Still, at least for the first day or two, this pace is accomplishable – many of us have done it, enjoyed it, and lived to tell others about it.

-[One little tip for anyone contemplating a LONG trip: if you can droop your elbows while you ride you will find that your wrists and forearms will not be anywhere near as sore or tired as they would be otherwise.
-If your bike is designed such that you must lean forward and essentially straight-arm the grips, you will have fatigue problems very early on into your trip.]
+One little tip for anyone contemplating a LONG trip: if you can droop your elbows while you ride you will find that your wrists and forearms will not be anywhere near as sore or tired as they would be otherwise.
+If your bike is designed such that you must lean forward and essentially straight-arm the grips, you will have fatigue problems very early on into your trip.

-Anyway, let’s go back to the idea of doing 1610 km in 24-hours.
+Anyway, let’s go back to the idea of doing 1610 km in 24 hours.
 It is certainly doable, as you only have to average about 80km/h (including pit stops) to do so.
 Assuming you can average 100 km/h, you could do it in a ‘mere’ 20 hours.

 So, people who really want to earn that award often go to extraordinary efforts to increase their average speeds including, for example, cutting down the number of required pit stops by about half by carrying additional fuel with them in auxiliary tanks.
 Now if you could legally ride at 160 km/h, and neither you nor your motorcycle was forced to make any stops, you could earn the award in only 10 hours.
 But the reality is that YOU will average closer to 100 km/h if you try it.
 That means about 20 hours.

 Though it is no doubt a rush to accomplish this feat (1610 km in 24 hours), that is not the same as saying it is worthwhile – or safe to try.
 Truckers have laws that proscribe the number of hours and kilometres they can legally drive on our highways.
 Wonder why?

-If, for whatever reason, you get yourself involved in an accident while trying to earn the Iron-Butt or Lam-Gat Award you will have no excuse if somebody (other than you) dies as a result.
+If for whatever reason, you get yourself involved in an accident while trying to earn the Iron-Butt or Lam-Gat Award you will have no excuse if somebody (other than you) dies as a result.
 Pride in the ‘accomplishment’ quickly turns to life-long guilt.

-If it is imperative for someone to reach 1610 km (or more) in a 24 hour period of time, then it is my opinion that you best do it with those who have done it before, and come well prepared.
-This is not for sissies!
+If it is imperative for someone to reach 1610 km (or more) in a 24-hour period, then it is my opinion that you best do it with those who have done it before and come well prepared.